UdashFramework/udash-core/docs/REST.md

 In order to do that, you must provide some additional implicits which will make the macro engine understand how to translate between `Async[T]` and `Task[T]` for arbitrary type `T`.
-This is controlled by `AsyncEffect` typeclass defined in `RawRest` object which represents a bidirectional polymorphic conversion between some an effect type constructor and `Async`.
+This is controlled by `AsyncEffect` typeclass defined in `RawRest` object which represents a bidirectional polymorphic conversion between some effect type constructor and `Async`.
 This means that you must provide implicit instance of `AsyncEffect[Task]`.

 Just like when [providing serialization for third party type](#providing-serialization-for-third-party-type),